Chart Color Schemes

 Belconnen features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Belconnen's dwelling structure, as per the latest Census, consisted of 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with the Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
-Home ownership in Belconnen was at 11.8%, with mortgaged dwellings at 22.0% and rented ones at 66.2%.
+Belconnen's housing structure, as per the latest Census, had 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
+Home ownership in Belconnen stood at 11.8%, with mortgaged dwellings at 22.0% and rented ones at 66.2%.
 The median monthly mortgage repayment was $1,517, below the Australian Capital Territory average of $2,000.
-The median weekly rent in Belconnen was $430, matching the Australian Capital Territory figure but higher than the national average of $375.
-Nationally, Belconnen's mortgage repayments were significantly lower than the Australian average of $1,863.
+Median weekly rent in Belconnen was $430, matching the Australian Capital Territory figure but higher than the national average of $375.
+Nationally, Belconnen's mortgage repayments were significantly lower at $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing